hhvm/user-documentation/guides/hack/06-classes/27-using-a-trait.md

 ### Resolution of naming conflicts

-A trait can insert arbitrary properties and methods inside a class, and naming conflicts may arise.
-Conflict resolution rules are different according whether the conflict concern a property or a method.
+A trait can insert arbitrary properties, constants, and methods inside a class, and naming conflicts may arise.
+Conflict resolution rules are different according to whether the conflict concerns a property, constant, or method.

 If a class uses multiple traits that define the same property, say `$x`, then every trait must define the property `$x` with the same type, visibility modifier, and initialization value.
 The class itself may, or not, define again the property `$x`, subject to the same conditions as above.